 Carbonizing: A chemical process for eliminating cellulosic material from, synthetic and wool or other animal fibres.
-The material is reacted with sulfuric acid or hydrogen chloride gas followed by heating.
-When the material is dry, the carbonized cellulose material is dust-like and can be removed.

 Carrier: A product added to a dye-bath to promote the dyeing of hydrophobic fibres and characterized by affinity for, and ability to swell, the fibre.